umartechboy/FivePointNineUpdateServer/README.md

 ### b.
 Uploading the package to the cloud ###
 Uploading the update package files to GitHub is simple.
-1. All the files go to the root of your project directory in the same structure in which they appear within root\InstallationPackage.
-For example, the summary file appears in GitHubRepRoot/PackageName/PackageUpdates/Summary.txt.
+1. All the update files go to the root of your project directory in the same structure in which they appear within root\InstallationPackage.
+For example, the update script appears in GitHubRepRoot/PackageName/Update X/UpdateScript.txt.
 Over-write if a previous summary already exists.
+2. Update Summary.txt (mandetory) and Icon.png (optional) under GitHubRepRoot/PackageName/Summary.txt and GitHubRepRoot/PackageName/Icon.png
-3. After the first upload (Release), append in a newline the complete URL of the Github package root (e.g. https://github.com/username/gitrep/tree/master/Test%20Project%201) to GitHubRepRoot/projects.txt.
+3. Also, after the first upload, (Release), append in a newline the complete URL of the Github package root (e.g. https://github.com/username/gitrep/tree/master/Test%20Project%201) to GitHubRepRoot/projects.txt.

 ### c.
 Making Offline installer/updater ###
 The contents of the directory "root\InstallationPackage" can be distributed as offline installation and update packages.
 The directory contains a Setup.exe file which will be used by the users to install packages from the offline repository located along-with it in PackageUpdates directory.